The 2021 Lexus UX Hybrid Has Problems, but Its MPG Will Shock You

 To be clear, the Lexus UX 250h is a decent subcompact crossover.
 But issues with its size, features, and performance prevent it from matching its peers in the luxury SUV segment.

-Take, for instance, the Audi Q3, which not only ranks third on U.S. News‘ “Best Luxury Crossover SUVs for 2021” but also tops the publication’s list of luxury subcompact SUVs.
+Take, for instance, the Audi Q3, which ranks third on U.S. News “Best Luxury Crossover SUVs for 2021” and tops the publication’s list of luxury subcompact SUVs.
 The Q3 has a good reliability rating, easy-to-use technology, and solid handling.
 Or take the BMW X3 — number two on the crossover SUV list and number one on U.S. News’ luxury compact SUV list.
-It offers impressive cargo space, intuitive tech features, and responsive handling, along with a powerful engine.
+It offers impressive cargo space, intuitive tech features, responsive handling, and a powerful engine.

 So, if you’re looking to keep ownership costs low and aren’t too concerned with middling acceleration, relatively little cargo space, or an annoying trackpad, the Lexus UX 250h may be for you.
 Its otherworldly fuel economy is a strong draw.